alimpfard/serenity/Base/usr/share/man/man5/Shell.md

 * Variable Expansion: Variables shall be expanded preserving their types.

+* Slices: Slices shall be applied to their respective expressions.

 * Brace Expansions: Brace expansions shall be expanded to a list.

 * Juxtaposition Expansion: Juxtapositions shall be expanded as list products.